fmontesi/jot/kie/README.md

 jot will initially contains 2 different features for the jolie testing suite

-1. launch testing see `a.ol` and `A.test.ol`
+1. Testing suite see `example/A.ol` and `example/Atest.ol`
 2. mockup generator, the mockup generator goal is to generate the mockup service on given jolie interface.
-It should be use to mock an implementation of a service via an interface
+It should be use to mock an implementation of a service via an interface.
+May use joliemock in cooperate for creating test doubles

 for example on 2